 Wade went to Racine every Monday for nearly two-and-a-half years as well as support groups and met many women over the weeks.
 "I chose two women whose stories complemented one another, " she says.
 "It's all about waiting, being patient, shooting, listening, and even following stories that don't end up in the film.
 You find out in editing what to keep and what to let go."

 She shot Mondays at Racine with the Canon XL H1.
 "It is the last tape-based camera that I have used," says Wade, who also owns a Canon 5D and Canon 7D.
 "We started it just as shooting on cards was coming into existence and by the end, it was a bit of an outdated camera.
 But I was going for content over gloss and the Canon XL H1 is a workhorse camera.
 Given the longitudinal study of the film and that I shot a lot of it myself to get as much as three times the number of shooting days as was budgeted, this camera was the right choice."
 Wade also gave the women cameras to shoot video diaries and wove that footage into the film.

+Working on a FCP 7 system, David Teague (who was also Wade's co-director of cinematography) worked with Wade to edit Mondays at Racine.
+Teague had edited several Wade documentaries, including the Oscar-winning Freeheld as well as the short documentary Born Sweet.
 "David and I have worked a lot together," she says.
 "We have the same vision.
 When we started this project, we both had offices in the same building in Brooklyn.
 By the end of the project, I was living in the Berkshires, so he ended up working alone.
 But I didn't need to be over his shoulder because we share the same brain.
 It was a pretty smooth process because we know each other so well."

 After the Academy Awards, Wade is returning to a full plate of work.
 Freeheld is going into production as a fiction film directed by Peter Sollett and starring Ellen Page; Wade is a producer.
 "This is my first fiction film and I'm excited," she says.
 "I've always worked in non-fiction, and shooting it like fiction.
 It may be that I want to go into fiction.
 I'll have the chance to watch them work and see what that process is like.
 Then I'll be able to make up my mind."
 She is also developing a new documentary project for HBO, about an ecological disaster in Indonesia.
 And she continues to shoot commercials, which are informed by her work in documentaries.
 "I've increasingly been doing the docu-commercial work where it's real people in a setting," she says.
 "It's very high paced and all about the skill of casting and finding the story.
 It uses all my documentary skills in a commercial setting and delivering a story to a client that's selling something...but it also feels organic and natural."

 Post-Oscars, Mondays at Racine is slated to air on HBO.
 If you like your documentaries full of heart and sass, sadness and humor, make sure to check it out.